ojitoss/Autag/README.md

 [Hello](https://hello)
 ```

-If you chose **paragraph** you will have the following message on the console:
+If you chose **image** you will have the following message on the console:
 ```
 Write a image name
 ```